FG-AI4H/DevSecOps-Reauest/.github/ISSUE_TEMPLATE/github_user_access_request.md

 * Reason to access:

 ### Step 3
-For security and provacy reasons, please send the following information by email to ml@mllab.ai:
+For security and privacy reasons, please send the following information by email to ml@mllab.ai:

 * New user's GitHub ID
 * New user's email address associated with the GitHub account